psychemedia/winter-tales/src/gawain_notes.md

 It was Christmas at Camelot, and everyone was there.

-The most chivalrous knights in all the land, the rock stars of their day, and the racing drivers, the most beautiful women, the supermodels of the time, and of course, the royalty: all of them, hard living, fast riding, and larger than life.
-And with reputations to match.
-Chief amongst them, of course, King Arthur, the king of highest renown.
+The most chivalrous knights in all the land, the rock stars and the racing drivers of their day; and the most beautiful women, the supermodels of the time, the Hollywood stars and starlets.
+All of them, hard living, fast riding, and larger than life.
+And with reputations to match, reputations that went ahead of them.
+And of course, there was royalty: chief amongst them, King Arthur, the king of highest renown.
+And at his side, the beatiful Queen Guinevere.

-Outside, there was jousting, and competition; inside, there was dancing; feasting and dancing; feasting, and dancing, and dancing, and feasting; and carousing.
+Outside, there was jousting, and fierce competition; inside, there was dancing; feasting and dancing; feasting, and dancing, and dancing, and feasting; and carousing.
 There was lots of carousing; because you can't have feasting and dancing without carousing.
 In fact, there was so much feasting and dancing and carousing, with double portions all round, at every course, that before anyone knew it, Christmas had almost turned into New Year.
 Because for now, it was New Year's Eve.

-As was the custom at the end of the year, there were also presents.
+As was the custom at the end of the year, there were presents.
+Gifts from the heart, as well as from the purse.
 But presents aren't part of this story.
 At least, not yet.

 __Everyone was seated, according to custom, in order of rank;__ Guinevere was on the platform, and alongside her, King Arthur.
 The finest tapestries hung on the wall behind them.
 And beside them, sat Gawain, Arthur's nephew.
+He has still yet to prove himself as a knight, and perhaps even as a man.
+For the adventures by which we remember him now, in the tales that are told, still to this day, are still in his future.

-__The food was served, as custom decrees, to each man as his station deserved.__ But for now, the King waited.
-Because it was his custom, on that New Year's eve, not to eat until a story had been told, of some chivalrous deed, or derring do, from amongst the knights; or for a challenge to be made against one of them.
+__The food was served, as custom decrees, to each man as his station deserved.__ But everyone was a little relucatant to partake of it, because for now, King Arthur waited.
+And he waited because it was his custom, on that New Year's eve, not to eat until a story had been told, of some chivalrous deed, or derring do, from amongst the knights; or for a challenge to be made against one of them.

+And so Arthur waited.

 And he waited.

+And he waited some more...

 It had been a slow year...

-And he waited some more...

 "A story from the minstrels, then, to entertain us whilst we wait", and a minstrel was a summoned.
 "Give us a tale of my father's time, of Uther Pendragon and his band of knights.
 A Christmas tale, if you will..."